 100 Greatest Guitar Solos: No. 10 "Crossroads" (Eric Clapton)

-For over three decades, Eric Clapton has been bemused by his fans’ adulation of his solo on Cream’s radical reworking of bluesman Robert Johnson’s signature tune, “Crossroads.”
+For well more than three decades, Eric Clapton has been bemused by his fans’ adulation of his solo on Cream’s radical reworking of bluesman Robert Johnson’s signature tune, “Crossroads.”

 "It’s so funny, this,” Clapton says.
 “I’ve always had that held up as like, ‘This is one of the great landmarks of guitar playing.’
 But most of that solo is on the wrong beat.
 Instead of playing on the two and the four, I’m playing on the one and the three and thinking, ‘That’s the off beat.’
 No wonder people think it’s so good—because it’s fucking wrong.” [laughs]